 Speaking to NutritionInsight, Henry Johnson, Baobab specialist at EcoProducts, details the growing array of applications for the superfood, as well as the economic ripening of the environment for market growth for Baobab.

-[B'Ayoba's CEO, Gus] Le Breton believes the [baobab] fruit is due to have its ‘Cinderella’ moment.
-“It’s exciting that Yeo Valley has stuck its neck out and gone with this,” he says.
-“For us to have a big brand on board is a major step forward.
+B'Ayoba CEO, Gus Le Breton “For us to have a big brand [Yeo Valley] on board is a major step forward.
 Obviously what we hope is the brand will grow consumer awareness, which will drive demand.
 So we’re quite confident other brands will start using it as well.

 [Gus] Le Breton’s current company [B'Ayoba] buys baobab fruit in rural areas, organizes transport, extracts powder and oil, and engages in international trade.
-But he does not only nurture an interest on the trade side of baobab - he is committed to improving the situation of people in the poorer regions of Zimbabwe too.
+He is committed to improving the situation of people in the poorer regions of Zimbabwe too.

-Channel 4 presenter Kate Quilton travels to South Africa to see if the baobab tree might help with diabetes.
-In this episode she meets with EcoProducts harvesters, interviews founder Dr Sarah Venter at our production facility and witnesses the amazing glycemic index lowering properties of Baobab first-hand with researchers at the Oxford Brookes University in the UK.
+Channel 4 presenter Kate Quilton meets with Dr Sarah Venter from EcoProducts and witnesses the amazing glycemic index lowering properties of Baobab first-hand with researchers at the Oxford Brookes University in the UK.

 One of FairWild’s newest certification scheme entrants, B’Ayoba, is a natural ingredients company that supplies Baobab (Adansonia digitata) products, ethically and sustainably wild harvested in partnership with rural producer communities around Zimbabwe.